openvinotoolkit/openvino/docs/notebooks/254-llm-chatbot-with-output.rst

 .. parsed-literal::

+    /home/ea/work/my_optimum_intel/optimum_env/lib/python3.8/site-packages/torch/cuda/__init__.py:138: UserWarning: CUDA initialization: The NVIDIA driver on your system is too old (found version 11080).
+Please update your GPU driver by downloading and installing a new version from the URL: http://www.nvidia.com/Download/index.aspx Alternatively, go to: https://pytorch.org to install a PyTorch version that has been compiled with your version of the CUDA driver.
+(Triggered internally at ../c10/cuda/CUDAFunctions.cpp:108.) return torch._C._cuda_getDeviceCount() > 0
     No CUDA runtime is found, using CUDA_HOME='/usr/local/cuda'

 Compress model weights
 ----------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 The Weights Compression algorithm is aimed at compressing the weights of the models and can be used to optimize the model footprint and